 Operating under the auspices of the Sponsor as the Local Education Agency (LEA), the School will assume responsibility for programming and delivering related services to exceptional students, as identified in the student's IEP with adherence and fidelity to the Sponsor's policies, and with provisions further detailed in the paragraph that follows.
-The School does acknowledge a need for a collaborative linkage with the Sponsor, especially with respect to the responsibilities that exist for providing a free appropriate public education to children with disabilities and ensuring that the needs of ESE students are met.
+The School does acknowledge a need for a collaborative linkage with the Sponsor, especially with respect to the responsibilities that exist for providing a free appropriate public education to children with disabilities.